Shakeskeyboarde/wurk/packages/werk/README.md

   - Exclude modified workspaces.
 - `--not-unmodified`
   - Exclude unmodified workspaces.
+- `--no-dependencies`
+  - Do not include dependencies when selecting workspaces.

 By default, all workspaces are included.
 If the `--workspace` or `--keyword` options are used, then only workspaces matching any of the given workspace names or keywords will included.

 From the included workspaces, any matching a `--not-*` options will be excluded.
 You an consider "not" to be synonym for "exclude".

-And finally, if the `--with-dependencies` option is used, any dependencies of the remaining workspaces will be forcibly included, even if they were removed by a `--not-*` option.
+And finally, unless the `--no-dependencies` option is used, any dependencies of included workspaces will be also be included, even if they were removed by a `--not-*` option.

 **Note:** It is entirely up to each command to honor the "selected" workspaces.
 They are strongly encouraged to do so, but may choose not to if it doesn't make sense to the command.